Trump attacks whistleblower, Schiff, tweets impeachment would cause 'Civil War-like fracture'

 Breaking News Emails

-President Donald Trump took to Twitter on Monday to attack the whistleblower at the center of the growing Ukraine scandal and House Intelligence Chairman Adam Schiff after promoting comments from a supportive pastor who told Fox News that the president's impeachment would lead to a "Civil War-like fracture in this nation."
+President Donald Trump on Monday attacked the whistleblower at the center of the growing Ukraine scandal and House Intelligence Chairman Adam Schiff, after promoting comments from a supportive pastor who told Fox News that impeaching the president would lead to a "Civil War-like fracture in this nation."

-Trump's comments come as he faces an impeachment inquiry in the House over his discussions with Ukrainian President Volodymyr Zelenskiy, which involved Trump asking his foreign counterpart to probe former Vice President Joe Biden's family.
-The Trump administration, around the same time as that July conversation, placed a hold on hundreds of millions in Ukrainian military aid, only to release it earlier this month.
+Trump's comments on Twitter came as he faces an impeachment inquiry in the House over a phone call with Ukrainian President Volodymyr Zelenskiy in which he asked Zelenskiy to investigate former Vice President Joe Biden's family.
+The Trump administration, around the same time as that July conversation, placed a hold on hundreds of millions of dollars in Ukrainian military aid, only to release it earlier this month.

 Download the NBC News app for full coverage of the impeachment inquiry

+"The call was perfect," Trump told reporters.
+"When the whistleblower reported this, he made it sound terrible."

+He later added, "Adam Schiff made up a phony call.
+He read it to Congress.
+He read it to the people of the United States.
+And it's a disgrace.
+This whole thing is a disgrace."

-Trump called the whistleblower complaint at the center of the scandal "fake" on Monday and said it was "not holding up," even though it lined up with a record of the July 25 call between the two presidents that the White House released, was deemed credible by a Trump-appointed intelligence community inspector general, and was authored by a whistleblower who Trump-appointed acting Director of National Intelligence Joseph Maguire told Congress last week had acted in "good faith."
+Trump in his tweets on Monday also called the whistleblower complaint at the center of the scandal "fake" and said it was "not holding up," even though it lined up with a record of the July 25 call between the two presidents that the White House released, was deemed credible by a Trump-appointed intelligence community inspector general, and was authored by a whistleblower who the Trump-appointed acting Director of National Intelligence Joseph Maguire told Congress last week had acted in "good faith."

 "It bore NO relationship to what I said on the call," Trump added.
 "Arrest for Treason?"